-Elizaveta Pilenko was an Eastern Orthodox nun who overcame personal tragedy by devoting herself to serving others.
+Elizaveta Pilenko was an Eastern Orthodox nun who overcame personal tragedy by serving others.
 During the Holocaust she created a safe house in Paris for Jews fleeing the Nazis, and she saved many lives.

 Born in Latvia in 1891, Elizaveta’s parents were pious Orthodox Christians who raised her in an environment drenched in faith.
 At seven, she asked her mother if she could become a nun.
 However, young Elizaveta’s world fell apart when her beloved father died when she was 14.
 The girl’s grief was so overwhelming that it destroyed her faith.
 The lesson she learned from her father’s untimely death was that adults know God doesn’t exist, but they lie to kids about it.
 She felt that God was no more real than Santa Claus.
 Teenage Elizaveta said, “If there is no justice, then there is no God.”

 After her father’s funeral, Elizaveta’s mother moved the family to St. Petersburg.
 It was 1906, and the Russian revoutionary movement was gaining steam.
 Now a sworn atheist, Elizaveta felt a kinship with the antiestablishment communists, and she joined up with a radical group in St. Petersburg.
 However, despite her young age – only 15 – Elizaveta grew frustrated with the immaturity of her Bolshevik comrades, who loved to spend hours in bohemian cafes talking about revolution, but were less concerned with actually getting anything done.
 She said, “…they will not understand that to die for the revolution means to feel a rope around one’s neck.”